How does risk relate to materiality?

 The goal of risk assessment is '...to reduce audit risk (that is, the risk that the auditor expresses an inappropriate opinion when the financial statements are materially misstated) to an acceptably low level.'
 (ISA 200,5)

 Audit risk is the risk that the auditor expresses an inappropriate audit opinion when the financial statements are materially misstated.
-Therefore we must decide what level of misstatement is material.
-As in all our audit work or focus must be on what is material, so we don't get lost in irrelevant detail.
-Materiality and audit risk are considered throughout the audit, in particular, when:
+Therefore we must decide what level of misstatement is material, and justify that using our professional judgement.

 (a) Identifying and assessing the risks of material misstatement;